anic17/batch-plugins/BATool/README.md

 Answer: No, it's clean.
 It might be detected by some antivirus engines, but they are false positives

 7) **Is source code available?**
-Answer: Source code will be available soon at same place where new versions will be uploaded
+Answer: Source code is available at same place where executable is.

+8) **How do I download oldest versions?**
+Answer: To download oldest versions you should look at the releases.
+There are all versions

-8) **Where can I contact developper?**
+9) **Where can I contact developper?**
 Answer: You can contact developper (anic17) on Discord: https://discord.gg/WN9dYax

 Copyright (c) 2020 anic17 Software